-If the user writes the SSPBUF when a transmit is already in progress (i.e., SSPSR is still shifting out a data byte), the WCOL is set and the contents of the buffer are unchanged (the write doesn't occur).
+If the user writes the SSPBUF when a transmit is already in progress (i.e., SSPSR is still shifting out a data byte), the WCOL flag is set and the contents of the buffer are unchanged (the write doesn't occur) after 2 TcY after the SSPBUF write.
+If SSPBUF is rewritten within 2 TcY, the WCOL bit is set and SSPBUF is updated.
+This may result in a corrupted transfer.
+The user should verify that the WCOL flag is clear after each write to SSPBUF to ensure the transfer is correct.

-WCOL must be cleared in software.